gt-crnch-rg/read-the-docs/docs/lucata/troubleshooting/network_issues.md

 `emu_node_cmd`, `emu_system_cmd`, `emu_chassis_get_configs`, `emu_chassis_get_versions`, `emu_chassis_start` are failing because it can't reach some nodes.
 Now what?

-First, calm yourself down.
-Let's see what's going on

 ### Are the node boards on the network?
 Use
 ```